MarketSquare/robotframework-ai/README.md

     Can be anything from -2 to 2.
 - **kwargs: dict:** Additional arguments can be supplied for specific types of test data.
 These will be explained in per type below

+**NOTE:** Be careful with changing the temperature, top p, frequency- and presence penalty as it will likely deviate from the format we expect it to return.

 ### Addresses

 When generating addresses additional argument are available.
 These arguments are as follows:

 - **Country:str:** The country from which to create addresses.
 If None, will generate an address from anywhere.
 Default = None

+### Examples

+Generate 3 addresses from anywhere using OpenAI:

+    Generate Test Data    openai    address

+Generate 10 addresses from Finland using the gpt-3.5-turbo from OpenAI in the default format with a token limit at 1024, temperature at 1, top p at .5 and frequency- and presence penalty at 0

+    Generate Test Data    openai    address    gpt-3.5-turbo    10    None    1024    1    .5    0    0    country=finland

 ## Chatbot